MTN Group Limited – Annual report – 31 December 2018

 At the beginning of the first period of application, the components of equity, except retained earnings, are restated by applying a general price index from the dates the components were contributed or otherwise arose.
 These restatements are recognised directly in equity as an adjustment to opening retained earnings.
 Restated retained earnings are derived from all other amounts in the restated statement of financial position.
+If on initial application of hyperinflation accounting the restated value of the non-monetary assets exceed their recoverable amount, the amount in excess of the recoverable amount is recorded as a reduction in retained earnings.
 At the end of the first period and in subsequent periods, all components of equity are restated by applying a general price index from the beginning of the period or the date of contribution, if later.

 All items in the statement of cash flows are expressed in terms of the general price index at the end of the reporting period.